sabn0/ParsedToPlot-Rs/README.md

 ## Usage examples
 ### Constituency

-This example shows how to use the API in order to produce a png from a single parsed constituency string.
+The following example shows how to use the API in order to produce a png from a single parsed constituency string.

 ```rust